Woolston, Southampton: Transport

 Woolston railway station is on the West Coastway Line, situated at the end of the Itchen Bridge and operated by South Western Railway.
 The line from Southampton to Woolston was opened on 5 March 1866, accessible from Bridge Road, with an extension opened in November 1867 to serve the Royal Victoria Military Hospital at Netley, where it originally terminated.
 The line was extended to Fareham on 2 September 1889, whereupon it became possible to run through trains to Portsmouth via a separate line that had been built to link Eastleigh and Gosport in 1841.

 The Itchen Bridge is a toll bridge that crosses the River Itchen, from Woolston to the Chapel area of Southampton near Ocean Village and St Mary's Stadium.
 The bridge was opened to traffic on 1 June 1977 and formally named on 13 June 1977 by Princess Alexandra.
 Costing £5.7 million, the high-level concrete bridge spans 107 m between its central pillars and carries two lanes of traffic 24 m above the river, allowing large vessels to proceed further upstream to the wharfs and quays in Northam.
-Tolls are charged for vehicles crossing the bridge, toll booths and a control room are situated at the Woolston end, however pedestrians, cyclists and motorcyclists cross free.
+Tolls are charged for vehicles crossing the bridge, toll booths and a control room are situated at the Woolston end.
+Buses, pedestrians, cyclists and motorcyclists cross free.
 A cable ferry served Woolston from 1938 until the opening of the bridge.
 Prior to the Woolston Floating Bridge, the Itchen ferry boats provided transport across the River Itchen.

 There is a major bus stop on the Woolston link road, a separate bus-only access to the Itchen Bridge which by-passes the toll booths, served by a number of bus routes running through the suburb.